View our list of providers below, click 'Learn More' to find out additional information about them.

 Heather has a special interest in working with children, adolescents, and adults who experience anxiety, depression, and trauma.

-Jennifer is a provisionally licensed professional counselor working under the supervision of Lou Faggetti, MA, LPC.
-Jennifer currently holds a Master of Arts degree in Professional Counseling from Lindenwood University, as well as, a Bachelor of Science degree in Elementary Education from Evangel University.
-Jennifer is an active member of the American Counseling Association.
+Neisha is a provisionally licensed professional counselor (PLPC) under the supervision of Lou Faggetti, MA, LPC.
+Neisha currently holds a Master of Arts degree in Professional Counseling from Missouri Baptist University, as well as a Bachelor of Arts degree in Middle School Education.
+An educator for over 15 years, she brings a wealth of understanding of teenagers and family dynamics into the counseling experience.

 MA, PLPC, EdD

-Dr. Sheila Powell-Walker has spent the last twenty years of her career in the field of Education.
+Dr. Sheila Powell-Walker is a provisionally licensed professional counselor under the direct supervision of Jason Thompson MA, LPC.
+She has spent the last twenty years of her career in the field of Education.
 During that time she has provided and facilitated access to counseling services through the lens of a school social worker, professional school counselor and school district leader.
 She is skilled at assessment, treatment planning and general K-12 school consultation related to behavior and intervention planning.
 Dr. Powell-Walker utilizes a holistic approach as she works with clients to improve social and emotional well-being on the journey to self-actualization.

 Dr. Powell-Walker possesses a Bachelor’s Degree in Social Work.
 She is a provisionally licensed professional counselor in the state of Missouri (under the supervision of Jason Thompson, M.A., LPC), possessing a Master of Arts in Professional Counseling and a certified professional school counselor.
 Dr. Powell-Walker also has an earned Doctorate in Education with emphasis on Teacher Leadership.
 Dr. Powell-Walker has experience with individual, couples, marriage and family or group counseling.